Kevin-Ellen/custom-xml-sitemap-cloudflare-worker-javascript/README.md

 # 👷 What I do
-I serve a page as if I were origin, with the HTTP request headers sent to me shown n the page.
+I normally serve Example.com, but when you go to /sitemap.xml, I serve a custom XML sitemap.

 ## Deployment
 * Cloudflare Wrangler